The purpose of a library policy is to:

 - Demonstrating or picketing inside the building or in such a way as to block access to the building

-- Carrying weapons of any type
+- Carrying weapons of any type unless otherwise allowed by law

 - Uttering profane, obscene, or injurious language